rfletcher/terraform-provider-definednet/examples/quick-start/README.md

 displays them in the Terraform plan.

 1. [Build the `terraform-provider-definednet` binary](../../README.md#quick-start)
-2. Run `terraform plan`, setting the equired variable, and it should show a plan similar to the one below
+2. Run `terraform plan`, setting the required variable, and you should see a plan similar to the one below.

 ```
 $ terraform plan -var definednet_api_key=<key>